Mahmud ibn Zarkun: Policy towards Timbuktu

 While Mahmud ibn Zarkun was waging war against Ishak II, the inhabitants of Timbuktu raised a rebellion.
 The order in the city was restored by the Kaid Mami, who entered Timbuktu on 27 December 1591 with 324 arquebusiers.
 He won the favor of the citizens by treating the rebels gently.
 For unclear reasons, Mahmud ibn Zarkun changed this policy.
 During the fighting in Dendi in October 1592, he ordered the public and brutal execution of two descendants of Sharif Ahmad as-Sakalli.
 To influence the occupiers' policy, Kadi Umar sent a letter to Marrakesh asking for the Sultan's mercy.
 Ahmad al-Mansur received the Kadi's envoys kindly and promised to end the repression, but secretly sent new troops with orders to arrest Umar and suppress any resistance.

 After returning from Dendi, Pasha Mahmud plundered the nomadic Sanhaja tribes, but the spoils were deemed insufficient.
 To satisfy the Sultan's expectations, Mahmud decided to loot the residents of Timbuktu.
 He used a ruse, announcing that the houses of the inhabitants would be searched, and any found weapons would be confiscated.
 This decree did not apply to the descendants of Kadi Muhammad Akita, which led the citizens to hide their valuables in buildings owned by the Kadi's relatives.
 On October 18 and 19, Mahmud took an oath of allegiance from the merchants, and on October 20, he ordered the same from the ulama.
 When they gathered at the designated place, they were arrested by the Moroccans.
 During this time, their homes were ransacked, and all the valuables collected by the citizens fell into the hands of the occupiers.
 Some of the imprisoned scholars were killed outside the city walls, while the others were detained in the kasbah.
 This group, including Kadi Umar and the renowned writer Ahmad Baba, was deported to Morocco on 18 March 1594.
-Ahmad Baba was later freed due to the efforts of Moroccan ulama.
+Ahmad Baba was later freed due to the efforts of the Maghrebi ulama.